yahoo/elide-doc/pages/guide/08-filters.md

 Elide supports multiple dialects enabled simultaneously.
 They are applied in the order in which they were enabled until one dialect successfully parses the entire set of filter query parameters.

-If no dialects are explicitly enabled, Basic filtering is enabled by default.
+Dialects must be explicitly enabled to take effect.
+However, if no dialects are explicitly enabled, Basic filtering is enabled by default.
 Dialects are enabled when constructing the `Elide` object with an `ElideBuilder` as follows:

 ```